Slug Library Logo

 Download Slug Demo

-(Updated 23-March-2024)
+(Updated 14-August-2024)

 The demo contains several pages of text and vector graphics that highlight rendering capabilities and typographic features.
 On most pages, left-clicking and dragging will scroll the scene, right-clicking and dragging will rotate the scene, and moving the mouse wheel will zoom in and out.